microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 ### 3.4.4 Pod Mobility ###

-Pods can either be *stateless* or *stateful*, having to do with whether the Pod is replicated as multiple copies or kept in a stateful manner by using an identifier.
+Pods can either be *stateless* or *stateful*.
 One of the most fundamental tasks that Kubernetes carries out is to ensure that the desired state of a Pod in terms of replicas and its actual state are the same.
 Pods typically run in either a [`ReplicaSet`](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) or a [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 If a replica dies by a Node going offline for example, Kubernetes will schedule a new Pod to run on a healthy Node:

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/k8stobdc/graphics/3_3_4_stateless.png?raw=true">